ecologist-amy/ecologist-amy-website/content/authors/admin/_index.md

 bio: I'm an ecologist broadly interested in how global change affects ecosystem function and the implications for conservation.
 education:
   courses:
-  - course: PhD in Botany, specializing in Ecology, Evolution, and Conservation Biology
+  - course: PhD in Botany, specialization in Ecology, Evolution, and Conservation Biology
     institution: University of Hawaii at Manoa
     year: ""
   - course: MS in Biology